trustoverip/spec-up-t-website/docs/various-roles/developers-guide/intro.md

 - Clone the Spec-Up-T repo
 - Install a Spec-Up-T via the installer
-- Run `npm install` in the Spec-Up-T website that you installed via the installer

 Generally, if you now run `npm run render,` it will call the scripts from the Spec-Up-T inside `node_modules` .